retronx-team/sys-clk/README.md

 ### GPU clocks
 **Note ** GPU overclock is capped at 460Mhz on handheld, and capped at 768Mhz if charging unless you're using the official charger.
- GPU overclock is capped at 460 if handheld
- Clocks higher than 768MHz need the official charger is plugged.
 * 921 → max clock
 * 844
 * 768 → official docked